Queen-s-Aerospace-Design-Team/AEAC2026/readme.md

 After accepting the prompt the docker image will begin downloading.
 The entire process of opening the container should take 10 $-$ 15 minutes.

+After the container is open. **RESTART YOUR COMPUTER** to configure XQuartz (an application I installed onto your computer as part of the `initialize.sh` script).
+After this, it should be good to go..

 ### Troubleshooting

 - If Docker isn’t responding, quit and restart Docker Desktop.